raspberrypi/documentation/raspbian/applications/camera.md

 	--awbgains,	-awbg
 ```

-Sets blue and red gains (as floating point numbers) to be applied when `-awb -off` is set e.g. -awbg 1.5,1.2
+Sets blue and red gains (as floating point numbers) to be applied when `-awb off` is set e.g. -awbg 1.5,1.2

 ```
 	--analoggain,	-ag